mikefarah/yq/pkg/yqlib/doc/operators/headers/encode-decode.md

 Note that you can optionally pass an indent value to the encode functions (see below).

-These operators are useful to process yaml documents that have stringified embeded yaml/json/props in them.
+These operators are useful to process yaml documents that have stringified embedded yaml/json/props in them.

 | Format | Decode (from string) | Encode (to string) |